The Ancient Art of Chainmaking

 Strap chain with one decorated terminal preserved, Ptolemaic Period, Egypt, 332–30 BCE (Metropolitan Museum of Art)

-The earliest loop-in-loop chains ever found are from ancient Mesopotamia, excavated from the Royal Cemeteries of Ur dating to approximately 2500 BCE.
-However, as several jewelry historians have pointed out, the complexity of these chains and the skill with which they were produced indicates they had been made for quite some time before then.
+The earliest loop-in-loop chains ever found come from ancient Mesopotamia.
+Examples excavated from the Royal Cemetery of Ur date to approximately 2500 BCE.
+However, the sophistication of these chains suggests that the technique was already well established by that time.

 An ancient gold woven loop-in-loop chain from the Mesopotamian city of Ur in the Penn Museum